nikitavoloboev/data/economy/investing.md

 - [What are some high risk high reward stocks that could explode in the next couple years?
 (2021)](https://www.reddit.com/r/stocks/comments/pi34nx/what_are_some_high_risk_high_reward_stocks_that/)
 - [pandas_market_calendars](https://github.com/rsheftel/pandas_market_calendars) - Market calendars to use with pandas for trading applications.
 - [exchange_calendars](https://github.com/gerrymanoim/exchange_calendars) - Calendars for various securities exchanges.
+- [Investments](https://github.com/KonishchevDmitry/investments) - Helps you with managing your investments.